elem86/dataspeak_NLP_project/README.md

 The script performs the following tasks:
 - Loads datasets and handles encoding issues.
-- Cleans text data by removing URLs, HTML tags, non-alphanumeric characters, and performs lemmatization and stop word removal using Spacy.
+- Cleans text data by:
+-     Encoding <code> and </code> tags to preserve code snippets.
+-     Optionally encoding URLs.
+-     Removing other HTML tags.
+-     Replacing newline and tab characters with spaces.
+-     Keeping punctuation and special characters.
-- Applies cleaning functions in parallel to enhance efficiency.
+- Applies cleaning functions in parallel to enhance efficiency using multiprocessing.
 - Converts columns to appropriate data types and handles missing values.
 - Merges DataFrames to create a consolidated dataset.
+- Filters out answers with a score of 0 and below.
+- Merges title and body for questions.
+- Creates a context by combining the merged title and body of the question and body of the answer.
 - Saves the cleaned and processed datasets.

 #### Dependencies